MEELAN2001/MEELAN2001/README.md

 I'm a passionate **Software QA Engineer** and an enthusiastic **Cybersecurity Learner** with a strong interest in **Web Application Penetration Testing**, ethical hacking, and system security.

-I love exploring how systems work, breaking things ethically, and helping make applications more secure and more reliable.
+I love exploring how systems work, breaking things ethically, and helping make applications more secure and reliable.

 ---